Tree Health Matters: Tips to Spot Trees at Risk of Falling

 Root of the issue

 Damage to the roots can be a sign that a tree is at risk of falling.
-It could be due to elements like soil erosion, construction as well as soil compaction.
+It could be due to elements like construction, soil erosion, as well as soil compaction.

-How can you determine the danger of a Tree Falling
+How do you assess the risk of a Tree Falls

 Conduct an Inspection Visually